janulm/Datathon-2025/README.md

 - **Conversational Follow-ups**: Maintain context for follow-up questions without re-processing data

+- **Customizable Concept Framework**:
+  - Define domain-specific concepts relevant to your business
+  - Tailor the system to focus on concepts that matter to your use case
+  - No need to re-embed documents when changing concept definitions

 ## How the System Works

 ### Core RAG Process